Who needs a New Zealand visa?

 - Online submission: The applications can be submitted online.
 Sending online can speed up the processing process.
 To submit an online application, you must go to the official website of the New Zealand government and create an account.
 Then send the documents along with your photo.
-You can pay your application fee by a credit card.
+You can pay your application fee by credit card.
 Once you send your application online, you will no longer need to follow up.
 The New Zealand government will review your documents, and you will be contacted if necessary.
-You need to login by your RealMe® account to track your request.
+You need to log in by your RealMe® account to track your request.
 If the status of your application is “Submitted,” it means that it is ready for processing.

 - Paper submission: If you cannot apply online, you must submit your documents to the New Zealand Immigration Office or Visa Application Center.

 Can New Zealand visa holders bring family members to the country?

 - Dependent children: In most cases, dependent children can be included in your application or apply for a separate visa.
 Unmarried children with special age restrictions can be considered as dependent.